Elevate your recurring donor's experience and manage all of your recurring plans in a centralized location

 Will the donor know about the migration?

-We do not contact the donors.
-The only way they'll know is if you tell them.
-Some organizations choose to email their donors to let them know they are upgrading systems and that they now have access to the donor portal.
+We do not contact your donors.
+The only way they'll know that this process is occurring is if you tell them.
+Some organizations choose to email their donors to let them know they are upgrading systems in order to save money, and to promote access to the new donor portal, but we recommend against this as informing donors usually leads to cancellations.

 What emails will be sent to the donors?

 If their payment is successful, the donor will receive the "Recurring Installment Receipt" email and if the payment fails, they will receive the "Recurring Installment Failed" email (unless you've disabled them.)
 We DO NOT send the "Recurring Plan Scheduled" email when the recurring plan is created via a migration.